Zinc Uptake for Successful Post Emergence Crops in Australia

 • Poor yield/low protein

-Zinc as a foliar spray should be applied in small amounts, more regularly.
-Early in the morning or early evening to reduce evaporation and maximise the intake of zinc into the plant.
-Best results occur when applied before symptoms of deficiency are noticeable.
+Best results occur when foliar zinc sprays are applied before symptoms of deficiency are noticeable.
+The spray should be applied regularly in small amounts early in the morning or early evening to reduce evaporation and maximize the intake of zinc into the plant.

-OmniZinc is a fully chelated form of zinc, making it both more efficient and effective to use.
-It mixes well with a wide range of liquid fertilisers, humates and chemicals.
+ProZinc 8% is a fully chelated form of zinc, making it both more efficient and effective to use.
+It mixes well with a wide range of liquid fertilizers, humates and chemicals.

 Crop